Laura is a Senior Associate in the Adult Brain Injury department. She is an APIL accredited Senior Litigator and Clinical Negligence Specialist.

 - inappropriate treatment of pre-eclampsia during childbirth

 Laura takes a calm and common-sense approach to cases.
 She is extremely mindful of supporting and reassuring her clients throughout the process of bringing a claim.
+A past client said: “My particular thanks to Laura for her kind and caring approach during this painful experience.
+She was also efficient, professional and well organised”.

 Laura has previously acted: